DUI Lawyer Salt Lake City, UT

 When a police officer issues you a DUI citation he takes away your driver’s license and tells you the citation that he just issued you is a temporary license.
 The officer should further explain that you have a right to a hearing before an administrative judge at the Driver License Division but only if you request it in writing within 10 calendar days.
 Failure to request the hearing within 10 calendar days will result in the automatic suspension of your license for a minimum of 120 days.
 Your citation is valid as a license for thirty days and your hearing before the Driver License Division must occur within that time limit.

-As a skilled lawyer, it has always troubled me that the importance of this hearing and how to prepare for it is not more fully explained to the accused driver.
-Unfortunately the statute governing these hearings only requires that basic notice of the hearing be given to the accused driver.
+It’s always troubled us that the importance of this hearing and how to prepare for it is not more fully explained to the accused driver.
+Unfortunately, the statute governing these hearings only requires that basic notice of the hearing be given to the accused driver.
 The accused certainly deserves more than basic notice.
 He should also be aware that the officer who arrested him must also submit a report, called a DUI Report, to the Driver License Division within the same 10 calendar day period.
 That report is the blueprint for prosecution of the accused person.

 Anyone charged with a DUI should not just request a hearing but also a copy of the DUI Report if they want to have a clue as to what will transpire in the hearing they request.
 Of course, unless the accused is an expert in DUI law and evidence it would make more sense to retain the services of a lawyer to help them understand the Report and how they might best defend their driving privilege.